Xaldrosis/obsidian/content/index.md

 ---
-title: Welcome to XalNet Docs
+title: Welcome to XalBytes Docs
 ---

-Welcome to XalNet Docs.
+Welcome to XalBytes Docs.

 This is a Github page for all my homelab documentation.